MicrosoftDocs/xamarin-docs/docs/android/data-cloud/google-messaging/remote-notifications-with-gcm.md

 ms.technology: xamarin-android
 author: conceptdev
 ms.author: crdun
-ms.date: 04/12/2018
+ms.date: 05/02/2019
 ---

 # Remote Notifications With Google Cloud Messaging

+> [!WARNING]
+> Google deprecated GCM as of April 10, 2018.
+The following docs and sample projects may no longer be maintained.
+Google's GCM server and client APIs will be removed as soon as May 29, 2019.
+Google recommends migrating GCM apps to Firebase Cloud Messaging (FCM).
+For more information about GCM deprecation and migration, see [Google Cloud Messaging - DEPRECATED](https://developers.google.com/cloud-messaging/).
+>
+> To get started with Remote Notifications using Firebase Cloud Messaging with Xamarin, see [Remote Notifications with FCM](remote-notifications-with-fcm.md).

 _This walkthrough provides a step-by-step explanation of how to use Google Cloud Messaging to implement remote notifications (also called push notifications) in a Xamarin.Android application.
 It describes the various classes that you must implement to communicate with Google Cloud Messaging (GCM), it explains how to set permissions in the Android Manifest for access to GCM, and it demonstrates end-to-end messaging with a sample test program._

-> [!NOTE]
-> GCM has been superceded by [Firebase Cloud Messaging](~/android/data-cloud/google-messaging/firebase-cloud-messaging.md) (FCM).
-> GCM server and client APIs [have been deprecated](https://firebase.googleblog.com/2018/04/time-to-upgrade-from-gcm-to-fcm.html)
-> and will no longer be available as soon as April 11th, 2019.

 ## GCM Notifications Overview